 - Choose the method that is most convenient for you.

 Step three of the W-4 was the allowances section prior to 2020.
 If you qualify to claim dependents, you can calculate the number of children or dependents you have.

 Step 4: Other Adjustments

-This portion of the W-4 is meant for people that want more or less money withheld from their paychecks.
+This portion of the W-4 is meant for people who want more or less money withheld from their paychecks.
 Some people choose to get less withheld each pay period to get more spending cash in their hands.

 4(a) — Other Income

 This portion is for other income that is not derived from jobs.
 The W-4 Form lists interest, dividends, and retirement income as qualifying additional income.